HL7/davinci-ecdx/input/pagecontent/direct-query.md

 ### Provenance

-To the extent that the Provider keeps a record of the provenance for the source of the data, the FHIR Provenance Resource can be requested as documented in US Core's [Basic Provenance] page.
+To the extent that the Provider keeps a record of the provenance for the source of the data, the FHIR Provenance Resource can be requested as documented on US Core's [Basic Provenance] page.
 When returning provenance the [HRex Provenance Profile] should be used.
 An example illustrating this transaction is shown below.

 #### Example of Direct Query Response Including Provenance